developer-portal/content/tools/docker/compose.md

 # Docker Compose

-[docker-compose](https://docs.docker.com/compose/) is a tool to orchestrate docker containers.
-No more 4 lines long `docker run` commands, just one YAML file which describes your whole setup.
+[Docker Compose](https://docs.docker.com/compose/) is a tool to orchestrate Docker containers using a simple YAML file which describes your whole setup.

 ## Installation

-The package is named `docker-compose`, you can install it easily:
+The package is named `docker-compose`, you can install it easily with:

 ```
 # dnf install docker-compose
 ```

-# Docker Compose Tutorial
+# Example usage

 In this example we will go through a simple [Django](https://www.djangoproject.com/) & [PostgreSQL](http://www.postgresql.org/) development environment setup managed by `docker-compose`.
-We will mount the application sources inside a docker container, which will allow us to interpret code as we change it.
+We will mount the application sources inside a Docker container, which will allow us to interpret code as we change it.
 The application container will be linked with the database container so our Django application will be able to communicate with our PostgreSQL database.

 ## Prerequisites